-Of course, if you’re looking for your own four-legged snuggle-buddy, you’ll want to bear in mind that not all dogs of a particular breed are exactly the same, and, of course, even the laziest breeds still require some exercise for their physical and mental health.
+Of course, if you’re looking for your own low-energy dog, you’ll want to bear in mind that not all dogs of a particular breed are exactly the same, and, of course, even the laziest breeds still require some exercise for their physical and mental health.
 With that in mind, check out this list to find out which lazy dog breed is the perfect one for you.

-This dog breed was developed by Tibetan monks as a gift for members of Chinese royalty.
+This Chinese dog breed was developed by Tibetan monks as a gift for members of Chinese royalty.
 Their purpose was to adorn the laps of said members of royalty.
 When not napping, Shih Tzus tend to spend their time seeking out cuddles, pets, scritch-scratches, and tickles.
 So, just how little exercise does a Shih Tzu desire or need?
-According to veterinarian Jay Scott, DVM, founder of the pug-centric website Pugsquest, this dog will probably be happy simply wandering around the house and going outside for the occasional bathroom break.
-If you’re looking for a pint-sized pup, consider these other adorably small dog breeds that start small and stay small.
+According to veterinarian Jay Scott, DVM, founder of the pug-centric website Pugsquest, this low-energy dog will probably be happy simply wandering around the house and going outside for the occasional bathroom break.

-Similar to the Shih Tzu, the Pekingese was bred as a lapdog for royalty.
+Similar to the Shih Tzu, the Pekingese was bred as a lap dog for royalty.
 With its compact, stocky body and “adorably squashed face,” as Dr. Scott puts it, the Pekingese is not well suited for high-energy activity—or much activity at all, for that matter.
 Instead, the Pekingese tends to spend the greater part of its day napping, and it requires no more than 20 minutes of physical activity each day (and that includes a walk to relieve itself).
-Here are 13 odd questions you’ve probably always wanted to ask your dog and the answers they’d give you, according to experts.

 Cavalier King Charles Spaniel